Sicily: Land of Contrasts

 Marsala and Isla di Mozia

-A small excursion to the very west of Sicily brought us to Marsala, a quiet resort-like town where the fragrant sweet wine of the same name is made.
+A small excursion to the very west of Sicily brings you to Marsala, a quiet resort-like town where the fragrant sweet wine of the same name is made.

-Mozia has small but very interesting archaeology museum showing artifacts (above) from its former powerful civilization.
-Even in winter, it was sunny and bright: a fine place to visit, walk among the vineyards, ruins, and muse before taking the last, late afternoon sailing back to mainland Sicily.
+Mozia has small but very interesting archaeology museum showing artifacts (above) from its former powerful civilizations.
+Even in winter, it was sunny and bright: a fine place to visit, walk among the vineyards and museum before taking the last, late afternoon sailing back to mainland Sicily.

 Sicily Several Times

 On our most recent trip this winter (2022-3), we drove by car from Umbria, stayed overnight in Sorrento, and then took the car ferry from San Giovanni to Sicily.
+We'd rented a place in a cave, sight unseen.
 This time our expectations got the better of us.

 Our Cave Dwelling in Ragusa Ibla

 It can knock the breath out of you to drive these curvy, dark and narrow roads at night with local cars zipping and passing each other in both directions around you.
-A fairly long, narrow, very curving road hugs the cliff, with a bridge then crossing over a deep chasm to connect the two parts of this city: the lower and older town of Ragusa Ibla (our place), and the higher Ragusa Superiore (Upper Town) and more urban part of the city.
-The two halves are separated by the Valle dei Ponti, a deep ravine crossed by four bridges, the most noteworthy of which is the eighteenth-century Ponte dei Cappuccini.
-It all l looks rather wonderful in guide-book photos, but I think the reality may differ, especially if your driving is less than heroic or your walking is at all impaired (as mine currently is).
+A fairly long, narrow, very twisting road hugs the cliff, with a bridge then crossing over a deep chasm to connect the two parts of this city: the lower and older town of Ragusa Ibla (our place), and the higher Ragusa Superiore (Upper Town, and more urban part of the city).
+These two halves of the city are separated by the Valle dei Ponti, a deep ravine crossed by four bridges, the most noteworthy of which is the eighteenth-century Ponte dei Cappuccini.
+It all l looks rather wonderful in guide-book photos, but I think the reality differs, especially if your driving is less than heroic or your walking is at all impaired.

 When we arrived at nightfall, in a cold, dense and heavy rain, Ragusa Ibla looked scary, with its dwellings literally built into cliffs.
 Grey, cold, slippery stones and millions of steps were needed to get anywhere.
 I could have cried as I trudged with packs up to our lodgings for this month.
-Later, we were startled by what sounded like dynamite blasting nearby.
-We'd made a BIG mistake!
+Later, we were startled by what sounded like dynamite blasting nearby, I was sure we'd made a BIG mistake!
 Get me out of here.
 It reminded me of my worst travel nightmare in Matera (see here).
 But we decided to stick it out and see how things looked in the morning.
 This is travelling, I reminded myself, not tourist hopping at Holiday Inns.
 It's all part of a journey.
-Right now, an exhausting one that seems to have drained energy.
-Beware one's own false expectations for any journey.
-Better to make the best of things as they come?
+Right now, an exhausting the journey was one that seems to have drained all my energy.
+Beware one's own false expectations.

-There are, indeed, some interesting sights in Ragusa. it would be a good place to visit (rather than to live), and the guidebooks for Ragusa feature some Baroque architecture and sculptural features worth seeing.
-What I'll focus on is a bit of what we see daily as we walk around our neighbourhood.
+There are, indeed, some interesting sights in Ragusa.
+It would be a good place to visit (rather than to live), and the guidebooks for Ragusa feature some Baroque architecture and sculptural features worth seeing in the upper city.
+Here's is a bit of what we see daily as we walk around our neighbourhood.
+Clearly, some places near us have not been renovated.
+Want to buy one?

 Our Neighbourhood in Ragusa Ibla

-Taking a walk in our neighbourhood here means walking up and down stone steps and through narrow stone lanes.
+Taking a walk in this neighbourhood means walking up and down stone steps and through narrow stone lanes.
 The houses (originally caves) are built into the vertical rock-face.
-These photos are taken from "the street" just above ours, up the steps shown in the first shot.
-They give an idea of the rough, untreated caves and a "gentrified" one along the same lane.
-One photo shows real estate for sale ("Vendesi"), if you're interested.
-Buyer beware: another photo shows metal plugs in the rock-face that this neighbourhood (our house too) is carved in.
+These photos are taken from "the street" just above ours, up the steps in the first photo.
+They give an idea of the rough, untreated caves and a "gentrified" one (3, top row)..
+One photo shows real estate for salem if you're interested.
+Buyer beware: the first photo shows metal plugs holding up the rock-face that this neighbourhood (our house too) is carved in.
 Hmmm.
 All part of the adventure.

-Whatever its drawbacks, our neighbourhood retains a sense of sprezzatura, that uniquely Italian "carelessly cool" style.
-I think it's captured in the Ducati I saw at the foot of the stone steps to our place.
-Its owner came by, and allowed me this photo.
+Whatever its drawbacks, our neighbourhood retains a sense of sprezzatura, that Italian "carelessly cool" style.
+I think this is captured in the Ducati I saw at the foot of the stone steps to our place.
+Its owner came by, and posed for this photo.

-The beautiful Valley of the Temples may have inspired one kind of creative art-making in my painting, "Icarus".
-The current situation inspired another: a series of expressive portraits .
+The beautiful Valley of the Temples may have inspired one kind of creative act in my painting of "Icarus" (above) .
+The current situation inspired a very different series of expressive, not beautiful, portraits .

 Marina Ragusa

 This city beside the sea is a relatively brief drive from Ragusa Ibla, but it inhabits another world.
-It is warmer, the land is flatter, brighter, with beautiful green palms, and it's right beside the shining sea.
-It's clearly more of a resort location, with modern, stuccoed homes springing up and many little shops along its port side.
-Few inhabitants this season, but I'm told it's very crowded in summer.
-Still, there were some hardy bathers in the ocean and bikers along the bike path.
-Walking along its well-maintained sea-walk, or upon the sand is wonderful.
-You come to restaurants (often closed in winter), and we found a gelato café open.
+It is warmer, the land is flatter, brighter, with beautiful green palmsm right beside the shining sea.
+This town is clearly more of a resort location, with modern, stuccoed homes springing up and many little shops along its port side.
+Few inhabitants are present this winter season, but I'm told it's very crowded in summer.
+There were some hardy bathers in the ocean and bicycle-riders along the bike path.
+Walking along the well-maintained sea-walk, or upon the sand is enjoyable, especially now.
+Some restaurants are open (especially for New Year celebrations) but many are closed.
+We found an excellent gelato café open.
 Life is good.
 If Ragusa Ibla is an austere monastery, Marina Ragusa is the Miami its novitiates run off to for spring break.

 Season's Greetings

 The longest day of winter has just passed.
-We return to our temporary home in Ragusa Ibla this evening and see Christmas lights, decorated plants, and a small shrine marking the season on the stone terrace of our "street".
+We return to our temporary home in Ragusa Ibla this evening and see Christmas lights, decorated plants, and a small shrine marking the season on the stone terrace of our humble level of caves.
 Gratitude.

 Life Lessons While Travelling